wp-plugins/eelv-newsletter/readme.txt

 = Todo =
 * Add: Drag'n'drop editor tool
 * Add: Import/export in address books

+= 3.11.0 =
+* Add: Configuration option : End of line \r\n and \n to fix problem on some servers such as qmail
+* Add: plugin icon

 = 3.10.0 =
 * Add: Configuration option : MIME type HTML or HTML+PlainText